bigchaindb/bigchaindb/docs/server/source/production-deployment-template/bigchaindb-network-on-kubernetes.rst

 will overwrite the configuration of the previously deployed one.
 We want each node to have its own unique configurations.
 One way to go about it is that, using the
-:ref:`naming convention above <pre-reqs-bdb-network-tmt>` we edit the ConfigMap and Secret keys.
+:ref:`naming convention above <pre-reqs-bdb-network>` we edit the ConfigMap and Secret keys.

 .. code:: text